DevPacoLuna/Interurban-Challenge/README.md

 ### Frontend with AI

-As a next step, I focused on generating an application with "create-react-app" using TypeScript.
+As a next step, I focused on generating an application with `create-react-app` using TypeScript.
 I added libraries such as MUI, Formik, Yup, and others to support quick code generation.

 I started by creating the routes section in `app.tsx`: